fadhilahm/tech-notes/repository-management-guide.md

 ### Tips for Better PRs:
 1. One feature or fix per PR
-2. Keep changes under 300 lines when possible
-3. Clear, focused description of changes
+2. Clear, focused description of changes
-4. Include relevant tests only
+3. Include relevant tests only
-5. Add screenshots for UI changes
+4. Add screenshots for UI changes

 ## Collaboration Tools